Salsa Soul Sisters: Jemima Writers Collective

 The Jemima Writers Collective was formed by members of the Salsa Soul Sisters to "meet the need for creative/artistic expression and to create a supportive atmosphere in which Black women could share their work and begin to eradicate negative self images."

 Publications

-Salsa Soul Sisters published several quarterly magazines, including Azalea: A Magazine by Third World Lesbians (1977-1983), and Salsa Soul Gayzette, (1982).
+Salsa Soul Sisters published several quarterly magazines, including Azalea: A Magazine by Third World Lesbians (1977-1983) and Salsa Soul Gayzette (1982).

 African Ancestral Lesbians United for Societal Change

 The African Ancestral Lesbians United for Social Change (AALUSC) is a newer name for the organization.
-The group is "committed to the spiritual, cultural, educational, economic and social empowerment of African Ancestral womyn".
-The AALUSC provides a space for all lesbians of the African Diaspora, regardless of language, culture, or class to become educated and empowered with the use of educational tools and resources and social opportunities for women such as dances, theater, cultural events, and conferences.
+The group is "committed to the spiritual, cultural, educational, economic and social empowerment of African Ancestral womyn."
+The AALUSC provides a space for all lesbians of the African Diaspora to become educated and empowered with the use of educational tools, resources, and social opportunities such as dances, theater, cultural events, and conferences.